HRLitgroup/n8n-posting-content-tutorial/documents/04-authentication/03-get-access-token-for-facebook.md

 2. Note down your credentials:
    - **App ID**: Your app's unique identifier
    - **App Secret**: Your app's secret key (keep this secure)
-3. Enter field "Privacy Policy URL"
+3. Enter the field "Privacy Policy URL":
-   - Use can simply use this URL: `https://www.notion.so/Privacy-Policy-23bcdfbb0c61807fadd7f76ba4ef59fe`
+   - You can simply use this URL: `https://www.notion.so/Privacy-Policy-23bcdfbb0c61807fadd7f76ba4ef59fe`
-   - Or you can create new one by your self using [Notion](https://www.notion.so) to create new document has content same as content of URL above.
-Then set permission as `Anyone via link`.
+   - Or you can create a new one yourself using [Notion](https://www.notion.so) to create a new document with the same content as the URL above.
+Then set the permission as `Anyone via link`.
 4. Click "Save Changes"

 ## Step 3: Set app mode to `Live`

-- Click to toggle button in picture
+- Click the toggle button in the picture
   ![Set Live](../../assets/facebook/fb-live.png)

 ## Step 4: Generate Access Token

-1. From menu bar, click "Tool" -> "Graph API Explorer"
+1. From the menu bar, click "Tool" → "Graph API Explorer"
    ![Graph API Explorer](../../assets/facebook/facebook-graph-api.png)
-2. In "Meta App" select your app.
+2. In "Meta App", select your app.
-3. In "User or Page" select "Get Page Access Token"
+3. In "User or Page", select "Get Page Access Token"

-- You need to be login with your facebook then choose the page you wanna access like this
+- You need to be logged in with your Facebook account, then choose the page you want to access like this:
   ![Grant Access](../../assets/facebook/fb-grant-access.png)
 - Then click "Save"

-4. Add the "Permissions" for access token follow this:
+4. Add the "Permissions" for the access token following this:

 ```
 pages_show_list